Maintaining healthy eating habits is vital as you age. These simple tips will help you plan, prepare, and cook nutritious meals with ease.

 Aim for a variety of whole foods, while minimising highly processed items high in added sugars, salt, or unhealthy fats.

 Include plenty of fruits and vegetables.
 This ensures you get your essential vitamins and minerals, such as calcium and vitamin D, along with enough fibre and protein.
-You can read about where to find these nutrients here.
+Learn more about meeting your nutritional needs as you get older.

 For personalised advice, consult with your doctor or dietitian.